SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 > you would call `withThrowingTaskGroup(of:returning:body:)` instead.

 In the code listing above,
-each photo is downloaded and immediately displayed, so the task group doesn't return any results.
+each photo is downloaded and then displayed, so the task group doesn't return any results.
 For a task group that returns a result, you add code that accumulates its result